-This is undoubtedly a great movie, which lived up to its debut in Japan, which was in April this year and arrives later this month in the USA.
-It is a great bet by Sony and Toho to bring more of this kind of story to the American public, which in recent years has been consuming, even indirectly and adapted, Japanese products.
+This is undoubtedly a great film, which made its debut in Japan, which was in April this year and arrives this month in the USA.
+It's a nice bet from Sony and Toho to take more of this type of history to the American public, which in recent years has consumed, even if indirectly and adapted, Japanese products.

 The manga has also had an anime adaptation that lasted 2 seasons, from 2013 to 2014 and now the film.